panoply/liquify/packages/clients/vscode/readme.md

 | Liquid Shopify | [cdn.liquify.dev/grammar/liquid-shopify.tmLanguage.json](#)  |
 | Liquid Jekyll  | [cdn.liquify.dev/grammar/liquid-jekyll.tmLanguage.json](#)   |

-> Please note that though the grammars are available via the CDN there is almost no use case where you would need to hotlink them to an application or service.
+_Please note that though the grammars are available via the CDN there is almost no use case where you would need to hotlink them to an application or service_

 ## Licensing